johnthagen/sealed-typing-pep/README.rst

 separate objects.
 If this became standard, it seems Python would be first language to separate the definition of an ADT into two different objects.

+This duplication causes a serious don't-repeat-yourself problem.
+A new subclass must be added to both the base class and the union type.
+Failure to do so will not result in an immediate error but in inconsistent behavior between the two representations.

 The base class is not merely passive, either.
-There are a number of operations that will only work when using the base class instead of the union type.
-For example, matching only works on the base class, not the union type:
+There are a number of operations that will only work when using the base class instead of the union type and vice verse.
+For example, matching only works on the base class, not the union
+type:

 .. code-block:: python